tristan/fndb/README.md

 ### Reconfigure backend on the fly

-If you need to change which backend you're using on the fly, you need to do the following
+If you need to change which backend you're using on the fly, you need to do the following (I found I wanted this functionality for clearning the datastore inbetween tests)

 	from fndb.backend import backend
 	backend.reconfigure()

+### Enabling GAE NDB classes without changing namespaces

+If you want to switch in the GAE's NDB classes without having to change all your namespaces use:

+	from fndb import ndb
+	ndb.enable()

+Additionally you can set up the dev GAE datastores used by `dev_appserver.py` outside of the GAE dev environment by calling:

+	ndb.setup_stubs(app_id, app_path, storage_path)

 ### Things missing